 How did things turn out?
 With attentive care, really well.
 Fortunately, Fred now experiences both comfort and excellent vision with scleral lenses.

-Antoine Eye Care Scleral Lens Center offers scleral lenses to patients from St. Louis, Brentwood, Clayton, St. Louis, and throughout Missouri.
+Antoine Eye Care Scleral Lens Center offers scleral lenses to patients from St. Louis, St. Louis Galleria, Brentwood, St. Louis, and throughout Missouri.